|

 pictures, songs, dances, plays and all other forms of expressive

-The exercise of the right to free speech must not be forbidden.
+Let it be very clear : the exercise of the right to free speech must never be forbidden.

 Certain damaging types of expressions, notably sedition, defamation,